Navy IT

 I started in the Navy as an Information Systems Technician.
 High-stakes environments teach you quickly what matters: systems need to be clear, resilient, and accountable when the pressure is real.

-Keiter & Co. came next, built from our farm because small businesses deserve better systems than the ones they keep getting sold.
+Keiter & Co. came next, built from our homestead because small businesses deserve better systems than the ones they keep getting sold.
 Building Out Loud followed for a simple reason: information this useful should not be locked behind a paywall or a follow button.

 Consulting is the natural next step.
 It is all the same work, just with a sharper focus on helping firms move from fragile process to practical systems that actually run.